Jefferson 's Solution to Today's Runaway Government:

 "We owe...the world at large to pursue with temper and perseverance..."

-"We owe every other sacrifice to ourselves, to our federal brethren, and to the world at large to pursue with temper and perseverance the great experiment which shall prove that man is capable of living in [a] society governing itself by laws self-imposed, and securing to its members the enjoyment of life, liberty, property, and peace;..."
+The great Jefferson then spelled out a formula that should be followed when and if the federal government degenerates from its original brilliance.
+He said that when things really deteriorate, rather than admit that this great experiment has failed, we must show the world that we can endure and recover.
+Said he:"We owe every other sacrifice to ourselves, to our federal brethren, and to the world at large to pursue with temper and perseverance the great experiment which shall prove that man is capable of living in [a] society governing itself by laws self-imposed, and securing to its members the enjoyment of life, liberty, property, and peace;..."

 Jefferson continues his counsel by telling us what our frame of mind must be as we see the union crumbling around us: